 CNN Political Commentator; Former Communications Director for VP Kamala Harris

 Jamal Simmons has been at the nexus of politics and media for nearly three decades -- focused on increasing U.S. economic competitiveness through innovation and diversity.
 Most recently, he was Deputy Assistant to the President and Communications Director for Vice President Kamala Harris at the White House.
-He can currently be seen as an on-air political commentator for CNN.
+He can currently be seen as an on-air political commentator for CNN and as co-host of Trailblaze, a podcast where he brings his sharp insights and humor to dive into thought-provoking discussions on the complexities of policy, politics, and America’s role on the global stage.

 Before joining the White House, Jamal was a political contributor for CBS News and “Here & Now” on NPR.
 His article, “The 4 Percent Problem” in Democracy, A Journal of Ideas, was heralded as the first to identify the surprisingly consistent low rate of Blacks in leadership across academic, corporate, and military sectors.